Hospice Care

 How Do I Talk to My Family About My Decision?

-Talking about end-of-life care often is a difficult conversation to have with family members and healthcare professionals.
+Talking about end-of-life care can be a difficult conversation to have with family members and healthcare professionals.

 The Institute for Healthcare Improvement provides a conversation starter kit (PDF) with a step-by-step guide on how to discuss your end-of-life choices with family and other loved ones.
 Some suggestions include:

-• Writing down your thoughts and concerns before to the conversation.
+• Writing down your thoughts and concerns before the conversation.

 • Practicing the conversation with a friend.